-The Investment Canada Act (the "ICA") is federal legislation that applies to every acquisition of control of a Canadian business as well as an investment to establish a new Canadian business.
-Acquisitions of control that exceed specified statutory monetary thresholds are subject to a "net benefit" review which precludes the investor from completing the acquisition until the investment has been reviewed and the Minister is satisfied that the investment "is likely to be of net benefit to Canada."
+The Investment Canada Act (the "ICA") applies when a "non-Canadian" (a non-Canadian-controlled entity): establishes a new business in Canada or acquires, either directly or indirectly, control of a Canadian business.
+Direct acquisitions of control that exceed specified statutory monetary thresholds are subject to a "net benefit" review which precludes the investor from completing the acquisition until the investment has been reviewed and the Minister is satisfied that the investment "is likely to be of net benefit to Canada."